blmage/mage-enhanced-admin-grids/README.md

 * widespread in-grid editor
 * new permissions system (much more options, appliable per grid and role)
 * new custom columns system (allows developers to add new columns in a simple way, without needing any block rewrite, and providing some customization options)
-* new custom columns on the products grid : categories, wishlists and carts stats (and most of the inventory fields upcoming)
+* new custom columns on the products grid : categories, wishlists and carts stats, inventory fields
 * new custom columns on the orders grid : billing and shipping addresses fields, payment and shipment methods, colorized order status
 * products grid specific features (attributes, custom columns) shared with the category products tab
 * custom default parameters behaviours